eurekazheng/R04-Assignments/README.md

 git push
 ```

 Commit message is a short explanation for other team members about your current changes.
 It's optional (you can just use "git commit") but strongly recommended.
+Avoid using special characters like single quote or black slash in the message.

 Enter your Github E-mail and password for Username and Password for the first time.